oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/mode.rst

 Mode Extension
 ==============

-This extensions provides the ability to work with the grid in different modes.
+This extension provides the ability to work with the grid in different modes.
 There are two supported modes:

-- **server** (default) - all manipulations with data are performed on backend side, the grid receives data via AJAX requests.
+- **server** (default) - all manipulations with data are performed on the backend side; the grid receives data via AJAX requests.
-- **client** - all manipulations with data are performed on the frontend side, no AJAX requests required. *Note:* Filters are not currently supported by the client mode.
+- **client** - all manipulations with data are performed on the frontend side; no AJAX requests required.
+The client mode does not currently support filters.

 Configuration example
 ---------------------